Configuration: TLS session ticket keys

 You should see messages like:

-INFO Generating initial ticket keys at /path/to/session_tickets.keys (3 keys)
+Generating initial ticket keys at /path/to/session_tickets.keys (3 keys)

-INFO Loaded 3 ticket keys from /path/to/session_tickets.keys (rotation interval: 12h)
+Loaded 3 ticket keys from /path/to/session_tickets.keys (rotation interval: 12h)

-INFO TLS session ticket keys rotated successfully
+TLS session ticket keys rotated successfully

 See also